moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 The headers included at the top are just some standard C++ headers and the header for ROS and MoveIt that we will use later.

-After that we have the normal call to initialize rclcpp and then we create our Node.
+After that, we have the normal call to initialize rclcpp, and then we create our Node.

 .. code-block:: C++